Peilonrayz/Stack-Exchange-contributions/code-review/223445/post.rst

 .. doctest::

     >>> cost_calc(1)
-    Your cheapest shipping method is Drone costing $4.5
+    Your cheapest shipping method is Drone shipping costing $4.5
     >>> cost_calc(5)
-    Your cheapest shipping method is Ground costing $35
+    Your cheapest shipping method is Ground shipping costing $35
     >>> cost_calc(1000)
-    Your cheapest shipping method is Premium Ground costing $125
+    Your cheapest shipping method is Premium Ground shipping costing $125
     >>> cost_calc(10 / 3)
     Your cheapest shipping method is Ground shipping and Drone shipping as they both cost $30.0
     >>> cost_calc(105 / 4.75)